syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 EjChart control supports 10 types of technical indicators.

-## Binding data to render indicator
+## Bind data to the render indicator

-You can bind series [dataSource](../api/ejchart#members:indicators-datasource) to indicator by setting the specific series name to indicator using [indicators.seriesName](../api/ejchart#members:indicators-seriesname) property.
+You can bind the series [dataSource](../api/ejchart#members:indicators-datasource) to the indicator by setting the specific series name to the indicator by using the [indicators.seriesName](../api/ejchart#members:indicators-seriesname) property.

 {% highlight js %}